hashicorp/terraform-provider-aws/website/docs/r/internet_gateway_attachment.html.markdown

 ## Import

-Import Internet Gateway Attachments using the `id`, e.g.
+Import Internet Gateway Attachments using the `id`.
+For example:

 ```
 $ terraform import aws_internet_gateway_attachment.example igw-c0a643a9:vpc-123456